 On the way to Nitmiluk Gorge, take a small break at the beautiful Leliyn (Edith) Falls.
 Follow walking trails to get a great view from the top of the waterfalls, and enjoy a swim afterwards below them.
 The area has become a popular swimming spot with the locals.
 Also nearby is the Cutta Cutta Cave systems.
 These are millions of years old and of great significance to local Aboriginal people.

 Directions: Follow the Stuart Highway south until you reach Katherine.
 Follow Gorge Road into Nitmiluk National Park.

-Travel Time: About 2hrs
+Travel Time: About two hours.